 What should I do if I test positive for an STI?

-If you test positive, don't panic — most STIs are treated with antibiotics.
+If you tested positive, don't panic — most sexually transmitted infections are treated with antibiotics.
 Evvy offers fast and confidential treatment options for all the STIs that we test for.

 Should I get tested for STDs even if I have no symptoms?

 Yes!
-Most STIs and STDs are asymptomatic (meaning you don’t have any symptoms) or only cause mild symptoms that can go unnoticed — so you shouldn’t wait for symptoms to show up before getting tested.
+Many sexually transmitted infections asymptomatic (meaning you don’t have any symptoms) or only cause mild symptoms that can go unnoticed — so you shouldn’t wait for symptoms to show up before getting tested.
 That's why regular STI testing is so important.
-As a general rule, you should get tested every 3 months (or every time you have had unprotected sex with a new partner) or every year if you’re in a monogamous relationship.
+As a general rule, you should get tested every three months (or every time you have had unprotected sex with a new partner) or every year if you’re in a monogamous relationship.